LogoLogo

 Navigate to your SharePoint site.
 Click New and then Document library.
 Name the library based on your business requirements and click Create.

-Step 2: Create the Solution and Power App
+Step 2: Create the Canvas App

 Step 3: Connect SharePoint as a Data Source